temporalio/documentation/docs-src/cloud/users-update-permissions.md

 <!-- How to update Namespace-level permissions for a user in Temporal Cloud using Web UI -->

-### How to update Namespace-level permissions for a user using Web UI
+### How to update Namespace-level permissions for multiple users within a single Namespace using the Web UI

 :::note